ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

 ```

 #### Configure F5 with PFS
-1. Save old cipher to the excel file for each VIP and replace with
+1. Go to `Local Traffic > Profiles > SSL > Clients` and open the client SSL profile where you want to implement PFS.
+Select `Configuration` as `Custom`, select `Ciphers` as `Custom` and then use the following string;
 ```
 ECDHE+AES-GCM:NATIVE:!MD5:!EXPORT:!DES:!DHE:!EDH:!RC4:!ADH:!SSLv3:!TLSv1:!SHA
 ```
-2. Check supported suite
+2. Check supported cipher suites on the VIP;
 ```
 sslscan example.com:443
 Preferred TLSv1.2  128 bits  ECDHE-RSA-AES128-GCM-SHA256   Curve P-256 DHE 256